onepf/AppDF/specification/appds_spec_1_0.md

 ##### description/images/app-icon

 Required.
-Attributes: `size`.
+Attributes: `width`, `height`.

 High resolution application icon.
+Must be in PNG format.
 Different stores require different resolutions of this icon.
-You can include several versions of the `<app-icon>` tag with different `size` attributes.
+You can include several versions of the `<app-icon>` tag with different `width` and `height` attributes.
 The store will automatically select right size.
 AppDF will automatically rescale your image if there is no needed size.
-Most of the stores use 512x512 PNG image, so it is highly recommended to include such version.
+Most of the stores use 512x512 PNG image, so you must include this size, other sizes are optional.
+The icon must be a square (`width`=`height`).

 <table>
   <tr>